openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 Implement high level APIs for change management which allow standalone and Hosted Control Plane (HCP) clusters a measure of configurable control over when control-plane or worker-node configuration rollouts are initiated.
-As a primary mode of configuring change management, implement an option called Maintenance Schedules which define reoccurring windows of time (and specifically excluded times) in which potentially disruptive changes in configuration can be initiated.
+As a primary mode of configuring change management, implement a strategy called Maintenance Schedules which define reoccurring windows of time (and specifically excluded times) in which potentially disruptive changes in configuration can be initiated.